Our Stories Conference

 By bringing together young people, writers and illustrators working in every form of literature, and publishing folk from the UK and Ireland, Our Stories aims to spark a conversation with the industry, and ultimately to empower a next generation of LGBTQ+ writers and illustrators to take up pathways into publishing.

-In the Manchester day of the conference, we will hear from writers, publishers, agents and more all working to make UK literature a more inclusive industry for LGBTQ+ people.
+In this Manchester day of the conference, we will hear from writers, publishers, agents and more all working to make UK literature a more inclusive industry for LGBTQ+ people, celebrate the progress that’s been made, and acknowledge the work that’s still left to do.

 About Our Stories